P-J-FALCONER/Command-Line-To-Do-List/readme.md

 # Command Line To-Do List
 ---
 ## Description
 ### A command line tool that allows you to create a To-Do lists.
-Built using Node.js.
+Built using Node.js and Commander a command-line framework.
 ---
 ## Author
   * <a href="https://github.com/P-J-FALCONER">Patrick Falconer</a>